- 1 Why coach rowing with data?

 - This is not strictly remote coaching, but a coach at a Student rowing club has created one team for each “boat”, so he has a “Crew A”, “Crew B” and “Crew C” team.
 When he decides to change the crews, he moves members around between the teams.

 It is recommended that you do some thinking beforehand to decide how to organize your rowers in teams.
 Once you’ve done that, you’re ready to establish a team.
 Head over to this page, which will look somewhat like the picture below.
-You can always navigate to this page by selecting “Manage Teams” under the “Teams” drop-down button in the header of rowsandall.com.
+You can always navigate to this page by selecting “Teams” in the top navigation bar.

 There is a lot going on on this page, but most of it is self explanatory.
 Here’s what the different sections do: